cherryraichu/320Experiment/content/index.md

 # Troubleshooting and FAQs

-Q: Why do I get the error "The site can't be reached" when I visit my site `username.github.io`?
+Q: Why do I get the error "This site can't be reached" when I visit my site `username.github.io`?

 A: In previous semesters, students have had issues with UMD's wifi eduroam blocking their site.
 Students have been suggested to try the following:

+* First, check that the site loads while on a different wifi network.
+Submissions will be graded off-campus.
-* Using non-campus wifi, try to deploy the site again in a new repository (following the same steps of the project publication tutorial).
+* If the error persists on different wifi networks, students should try to deploy the site again in a new repository (following the same steps of the project publication tutorial) using non-campus wifi.
-* Email the CMSC320 staff at [cmsc320gradingissues.dr.fardina@gmail.com](mailto:cmsc320gradingissues.dr.fardina@gmail.com) a copy of your `index.html` file before the submission deadline as a backup if you still are encountering issues deploying your website.
+* Email the CMSC320 staff at [cmsc320gradingissues.dr.fardina@gmail.com](mailto:cmsc320gradingissues.dr.fardina@gmail.com) a copy of your `index.html` file before the submission deadline as a backup if you still are encountering issues with your website.